-The Department of State warns U.S. citizens against travel to Burundi due to ongoing political tensions, armed violence, and the potential for civil unrest.
-This replaces the Travel Warning dated March 11, 2016.
+The Department of State warns U.S. citizens against travel to Burundi due to political tensions, political and criminal violence, and the potential for civil unrest.
+This replaces the Travel Warning dated November 15, 2016.

-Political violence persists throughout Burundi in the aftermath of the country’s contested elections, an attempted coup d’etat, and debate over the President’s eligibility for a third term.
-Gunfire and grenade attacks by armed groups occur frequently.
-Police and military checkpoints throughout the country can restrict freedom of movement.
-Police have searched the homes of private U.S. citizens as a part of larger weapons searches.
+The political situation in Burundi is tenuous, and there is sporadic violence throughout the country, including frequent gunfire and grenade attacks by armed groups.
+Police and military checkpoints throughout the country restrict freedom of movement, and police have searched the homes of private U.S. citizens as a part of larger weapons searches.
 U.S. citizens should take these facts into consideration when developing their personal safety plans.

 For more information:

-- See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Burundi.
+- See the State Department's travel website for the Country Specific Information for Burundi and the Worldwide Caution.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.

 - Contact the U.S. Embassy in Burundi located on the corner of Avenue des Etats-Unis and Avenue du Cinquantenaire in Bujumbura, at +257-22-20-7000, 7:30 a.m. to 5:15 p.m.
 Monday through Thursday and 7:30 a.m. to 12:30 p.m. on Friday.
 After-hours emergency number for U.S. citizens is +257-22-20-7318, or +257-79-93-88-41.

 - Call 1-888-407-4747 toll-free in the United States and Canada or +1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).